 I waited for the winners to be announced, but my name was not recognized.
-I trained months and months, and the only thing I walked away with from this experience was my head in my hands.
-All the embarrassment, anger and disappointment came pouring out in sobs, only to provide temporary relief.
+I trained for months and months, and the only thing I walked away with from this experience was my head in my hands.
+All the embarrassment, anger, and disappointment came pouring out in sobs, only to provide temporary relief.

-After the show, I pulled out the 4.8 pounds of peanut butter cups that I had collected from each missed holiday and binged on as much of it as I could stomach and then went to bed.
+After the show, I pulled out the 4.8 pounds of peanut butter cups that I had collected from each missed holiday and binged on as much of it as I could stomach, and then went to bed.
 The next day, I replayed the competition and filled the shame by putting another nice dent in the remaining chocolate and peanut butter cups.